-Lisa Morrise has three now adult children who had special needs, including her son (formerly daughter), now 26, who was born unable to breathe or swallow.
-Lisa has lobbied for pediatric palliative care, served on the Governing Board of Salt Lake’s early intervention program, and served on the Primary Children’s Hospital Family Advisory Council, which she co-chaired and facilitated.
+Lisa has lobbied for pediatric palliative care, served on the Governing Board of Salt Lake’s early intervention program (DDI Vantage), was a member of the State of Utah Early Intervention Board, and served on the Primary Children’s Hospital Family Advisory Council, which she co-chaired and facilitated.

 Lisa Morrise graduated from the University of Kansas with B.S., Journalism, and M.A., Broadcast Management, degrees.
 She was named the Outstanding Broadcasting Student of the year by the National Association of Broadcasters.
-Lisa worked at radio stations, including KSL in Salt Lake City, and as a broadcast management consultant.
+Lisa worked at radio stations, including KSL Radio in Salt Lake City, and as a broadcast management consultant.
 She has worked as an Adjunct Professor and taught Media Management for Brigham Young University and Communications for other local Universities.
-Lisa has also served in the Salt Lake City community in numerous organizations and has been a candidate for State Representative.
-She has been active in Community Service and has been named Big Sister of the Year, an Outstanding Young Woman of America and a runner-up for the JC Penney Golden Rule Award.
-She share her home with a rescue dog that has a floppy trachea (like her daughter) and is a highlight of her life.
+Lisa has been a candidate for State Representative and is active in local politics.
+She has been involved in community service, including serving as a local junior high PTA President and the Salt Lake School District PTA President, on the Festival of Trees (a fundraiser for Primary Childrens Hospital) Executive Board, on the Beta Sigma chapter of Alpha Phi Sorority House Corporation Board, and in several positions for her church.
+Lisa has been named Big Sister of the Year, an Outstanding Young Woman of America and a runner-up for the JC Penney Golden Rule Award.
+She owns a rescue dog that has a floppy trachea (like her child) and is a highlight of her life.

-Laura Allen, Operations Director, joined Project Patient Care and Consumers Advancing Patient Safety after many years in the for-profit arena, working in the airline industry for 27 years and advertising for 11 years.
+Laura Allen, Operations Director, joined Project Patient Care and Consumers Advancing Patient Safety in late 2018 after many years in the for-profit arena, working in the airline industry for 27 years and advertising for 11 years.
+Laura has expertise in Administrative Management and web site facilitation.
 After a scare with her husband’s health many years ago, Laura realized the importance of communication between the hospital medical staff and patient and family.
 Joining Project Patient Care and Consumers Advancing Patient Safety has made Laura realize that there is still a lot of work to be done to eliminate preventable harm to patients and there are dedicated people that are working tirelessly to implement change in order to ensure that every person receives the best possible care when faced with a medical issue.

 Laura and her husband of 36 years raised 2 beautiful daughters who are now independent, successful young women.
 A lifelong resident of Chicago, Laura and her husband continue to reside in the city along with their 2 adorable cats, Bernie and Mick.